Chapeltown Academy

 Chapeltown Academy is a free school sixth form located in the Chapeltown area of Sheffield, South Yorkshire, England.
-It was the first free school approved and opened in Sheffield.
+It is the first free school approved and opened in Sheffield.

 Established in 2014, Chapeltown Academy offers A-level courses to students.
 It is located in a purpose-designed building at the Hydra Business Park.
 It was previously based at Thorncliffe Hall in the Thorncliffe Industrial Estate.